smanchukonda07/project-design/12-multi-channel-audio-sync.md

 # Multi-Channel Audio Synchronization for Incident Reconstruction

-> **Note on this one:** reconstructed from resume-level outcomes
-> (backend services letting investigators synchronize and replay
-> parallel audio channels, 25% reduction in review time), not an
-> original design doc.
-The problem and outcomes are real; the specific
-> trade-off reasoning below is a plausible, standard treatment rather
-> than a transcript of the original decisions.

 Backend services that let an investigator reconstruct an incident by synchronizing and replaying multiple parallel audio channels together, reducing the manual work of piecing together a timeline.